 One of the most intriguing names on the boys acceptance list is 17-year-old Romain Safiullin of Russia, who has won four straight Futures and is now ranked 333 on the ATP computer.

-The complete lists can be found at the ITF junior website.
+The complete acceptance lists can be found at the ITF junior tournament page.